Dheia/css-inspector/README.md

 ## Issues

 - To display which element is being hovered on, I am setting the `outline` property of the element.
 The problem with the `outline` property is that it does show on sides which are touching the end of the screen which sometimes makes it difficult to know which element is being targeted.
+- Whenever the `background-color` property is not being set on any element, by default the browser evaluates it to be `rgba(0, 0, 0, 0)`
 - CSS Styles of some websites affect the appearance of the CSS Scan Box.
 Please report a bug whenever you notice one as I cannot test the script on each and every website.